AdamZieman/AdamZieman/README.md

   <tr>
     <td>Interactive Drawing</td>
     <td>
-      User input the location and size of a square object in a graphic window, and how many stripes to fill the square.<br>The square is filled with the horizontal strips of random colors.
+      User input the location and size of a square object in a graphic<br>
+      window, and how many stripes to fill the square.<br>The square is<br>
+      filled with the horizontal strips of random colors.
     </td>
     <td>
       <ul>